-- 99. In the premises In respect of Stamford Plaza: - (a) prior to 10 June 2020, SARS-CoV-2 was transmitted from the single returned traveller detained at Stamford Plaza identified in paragraph 90 above to one or more of the 26 private security guards identified in paragraph 95(a) above; and - (b) on or shortly after 11 June 2020, SARS-CoV-2 was transmitted from one or both of the returned traveller couple detained at Stamford Plaza identified in paragraph 91 above to one or more of the 26 private security guards identified in paragraph 95(a) above.
+- 99. In the premises In respect of Stamford Plaza: - (a) prior to 8 10 June 2020, SARS-CoV-2 was transmitted from the single returned traveller detained at Stamford Plaza identified in paragraph 90 above to one or more of the 26 private security guards identified in paragraph 95(a) above; and - (b) on or shortly after prior to 18 11 June 2020, SARS-CoV-2 was transmitted from one or both of the returned traveller couple detained at Stamford Plaza identified in paragraph 91 above to one or more of the three of the 26 private security guards identified in paragraph 95(a) above (which three do not include the private security guard referred to in paragraph 99(a) above).

-- 1. That SARS-CoV-2 was transmitted from the single returned traveller to one or more of the 26 private security guards is to be inferred from: - A. the combination of epidemiological and genomic data pleaded in paragraphs 93 to 98 above; and - B. the tasks performed by private security guards at Stamford Plaza prior to the outbreak, pleaded in paragraph 80 above.
+1. That SARS CoV 2 was transmitted from the single returned traveller to one or more of the 26 private security guards is to be inferred from:

+- A. the combination of epidemiological and genomic data pleaded in paragraphs 93 to 98 above; and - B. the tasks performed by private security guards at Stamford Plaza prior to the outbreak, pleaded in paragraph 80 above.